-Step 6: Reporting Results or Why You Needed All Those Pictures make sure it is neat.
+Step 6: Reporting Results or Why You Needed All Those Pictures

 Your display board is kind of like an advertisement for all your hard work.
 So take our advice: BE NEAT!
 The judges like to see a nice, easy to read display, that has neat writing, easy to read graphs and tables and you guessed it.... lots and lots of pictures!!